 Core modules provide the core functionality to schedule and settle various supply option contracts.

 The Application & User Management module provides the framework to integrate all other modules into a complete unit.
-It also implements a role-based access control mechanism which allows the system administrator to control the access levels of individual users at a low level by assigning permissions to roles and then associating one or more roles with a user.
+It also implements a role-based access control mechanism, allowing the system administrator to control the access levels of individual users at a low level by assigning permissions to roles and associating one or more roles with a user.
 Configuration is done via a front-end and can easily be implemented based on the specific requirements of the system owner.

 The Energy Scheduling module stores and distributes all energy schedules related to the various contracts.
-This includes Day-ahead Schedules (and confirmation of schedules), On-the-day Schedules and Reconciled Schedules.
-A full audit trail is available of all changes made to schedules, making it ideally suited to serve as the official data required for Energy Settlements.
+This includes Day-ahead, On-the-day and Reconciled schedules.
+A full audit trail is available, making it ideally suited to serve as the official data required for Energy Settlements.

-The Energy Settlement module combines metering and schedule data from the Energy Scheduling module and applies the agreed settlement rules to split the measured energy between the various contracts to ensure the total volume of energy is accounted for.
+The Energy Settlement module combines metering and schedule data from the Energy Scheduling module and applies the agreed settlement rules to split the measured energy between the various energy contracts, ensuring the total volume of energy is accounted for.

+Contract settlement rules can be as simple as applying a time-of-use tariff, or very involved, applying reliability of supply criteria, penalties for under/over scheduling or under/over delivery, or other customised contract rules.
 The Financial Settlement module applies the contract rules to the energy settlement results to produce bills or verification (shadow) bills.
-Contract settlement rules can be as simple as applying a time-of-use tariff, or very involved, applying reliability of supply criteria, penalties for under/over scheduling, penalties for under/over delivery or other customised contract rules.